SuxinL/Notes/templates/problem_solving.md

 ## Examination
 [problem overview]: #
+[a problem can be the output or input of a process.
+For output, it can be a bad output.
+For input, it can be a waste of resources]: #

 ### Context

 #### When
-[Specification: year, season, daytime, during & after some events]: #
+[Specification: year, season, daytime, during & after some events, duration]: #

 #### Where
 [Localization]: #